newwayland/blog/content/post/labour-hours-and-labour-services.md

 This is why the Job Guarantee approach has to have an active process for producing sufficient jobs.
 Stuff to do that people want to do and that others are happy to see them do has to be actively created.
 It will not arise spontaneously in any manner that is socially sustainable.
 #### Why unemployment occurs
-The unemployed arise because ‘laissez faire’ is unable to ensure full employment at stable prices.
+The unemployed arise because ‘laissez faire’ is [unable to ensure full employment at stable prices][3].
 The economy ends up with a list of vacancies and a list of unemployed where nothing matches.
 In a working economy with a functional minimum wage, none of the unemployed are capable of fulfilling any of the vacancies and few individuals, if any, can be transformed by training even if it was commercially viable.
 You have a structural matching problem that will persist, however long the beatings continue.

 Classical economics gives this state a name, the NAIRU, and then tries to brand it as ‘full employment’.
 It isn’t — the clue being in the ‘RU’ bit of NAIRU which stands for ‘Rate of Unemployment’.
 And the rate is about 1 in 20 people.
 For every 20 dogs, there can only ever be 19 bones.